Imperial-Opentrons-Users/MRes_2023_Protocols/Team_2/ReadMe.md

 Future work
     - add a mixing step to code B to ensure that the destination plate contains suitable levels of source content (wet run highlighted that it isnt a major issue)
+    - include graphical output in the live script to get a representation of the cherry picking
+    - add multiple destination plates